holepunchto/bare/docs/threat-model.md

 - Structured clone
 - Thread transfer lists
-- Module and addon resolution
+- Resolving, parsing and linking, which the module system does on code it may not trust
 - Data races on `SharedArrayBuffer`
 - `WebAssembly`, which hands the engine bytes to compile
 - The engine and `libuv` themselves